TopBuild to Participate in Fir - GuruFocus.com

-DAYTONA BEACH, Fla., May 30, 2023 (GLOBE NEWSWIRE) -- TopBuild Corp. (:BLD), a leading installer and specialty distributor of insulation and building material products to the construction industry in the United States and Canada, today announced that Rob Kuhns, Chief Financial Officer, will participate in a fireside chat at Bank of America’s 2023 Housing Symposium on Tuesday, June 6, at 3:20 p.m.
+DAYTONA BEACH, Fla., June 06, 2023 (GLOBE NEWSWIRE) -- TopBuild Corp. (:BLD), a leading installer and specialty distributor of insulation and building material products to the construction industry in the United States and Canada, today announced that Rob Kuhns, Chief Financial Officer, will participate in a fireside chat at the Deutsche Bank Global Industrials, Materials & Building Products Conference, Wednesday, June 7, at 3:20 p.m.
 Eastern Time.

 The presentation will be webcast.
 To listen to the live webcast, select the link below or go to TopBuild’s website at www.topbuild.com.